 Introduction to Surgical Technology and Patient Care Concepts

 Introductory surgical technology theory related to health care facilities, hospital organizations, management, job responsibilities, and the physical environment.
-Emphasis on ethical, moral, and legal responsibilities; patient care concepts; and critical elements of surgical procedures.
-Study and discussion of perioperative patient care concepts to include assessment of the patient's response to illness and hospitalization; assessment of the patient's physical, spiritual, and psychological needs; concepts of death and dying; issues surrounding quality care, informed consent, and legal/ethical concerns; review of the patient’s chart; assessment and response to special population patients; the physical design and needs of the surgery department; potential hazards and safety; preoperative routines; documentation; health and wellness concepts related to physical health and activity; and post anesthesia care.
-Additionally, the basic principles of electricity and robotics along with their applications in the operating room are discussed.
+Emphasis on ethical, moral and legal responsibilities; patient care concepts; and critical elements of surgical procedures.
+Study and discussion of perioperative patient care concepts to include assessment of the patient's response to illness and hospitalization; assessment of the patient's physical, spiritual, and psychological needs; issues surrounding quality care, informed consent, and legal/ethical concerns; review of basic patient chart components; assessment and response to special population patients; the physical design and needs of the surgery department; identification of potential hazards; review of basic operating room safety; preoperative routings; documentation; and post anesthesia care.
+Additionally, the basic definitions of electricity and robotics along with their basic applications in the operating room are discussed.
 Theory and application of the CARE approach are utilized.
-3 Credits (3 Lecture - 0 Lab) Prerequisite(s): BIO115 and MTR104.
+(Formerly SGT111) 2 Credits (2 Lecture) Prerequisite(s): BIO115 and MTR104.
 Corequisite(s): BIO125 and HTH115 and SGT107 and SGT110.
 Spring Only.